CSCI-49900-Fall-2020/Syllabus/README.md

 ## Bulletin Board

 You should check the [Blackboard](http://bbhosted.cuny.edu) site regularly, since all class material will be posted there.
-Please make sure you have configured Bb to use your *GC email address*.
+Please make sure you have configured Bb to use your *CUNY email address*.
 You are responsible for any email the instructors might send there.

 ## Text